 We believe that it is important that we keep you as informed as we can and will be keeping this page updated with information that we feel will support you and your child.
-On our page we will introduce you to our Foundation Stage staff and show you photographs taken around our setting.
-We also have some links and activities that you might find useful and look out for the different story time videos we will be uploading each week!
+In addition to the virtual tour, we will introduce you to our Foundation Stage staff and show you photographs taken around our setting.
+We also have some links and activities that you might find useful, as well as story sessions led by our Foundation stage staff.

 If you have any questions or concerns, please do not hesitate to contact our school office: email@example.com and we will get back to you.

-There are probably lots of questions you would like to ask and normally these are easily answered during our new parents meeting and ‘ready for school’ parents’ workshop.
-Hopefully we can chat about them in our home visit or initial meeting in school but in the meantime here are some website and links that you can look at:
+There are probably lots of questions you would like to ask and normally these are easily answered during our new parents meeting and open days.
+Hopefully we can answer your questions in a frequently asked document we will be creating, but in the meantime here are some website and links that you can look at:

 Halling Primary School Foundation Stage